oleg-sukhov/talkos/talkos-web/src/main/webapp/resources/bower_components/bootstrap/test-infra/README.md

 ### Overview
 1. Create an Amazon Web Services (AWS) account.
-2. Create an Identity & Access Management (IAM) user, and note their credentials.
+2. Create an Identity & Access Management (IAM) account, and note their credentials.
 3. Create an S3 bucket.
-4. Set permissions on the bucket to grant the user read+write access.
+4. Set permissions on the bucket to grant the account read+write access.
-5. Set the user credentials as secure Travis environment variables.
+5. Set the account credentials as secure Travis environment variables.

 ### In detail
 1. Create an AWS account.
 2. Login to the [AWS Management Console](https://console.aws.amazon.com).
 3. Go to the IAM Management Console.
-4. Create a new user (named e.g. `travis-ci`) and generate an access key for them.
+4. Create a new account (named e.g. `travis-ci`) and generate an access key for them.
 Note both the Access Key ID and the Secret Access Key.
-5. Note the user's ARN (Amazon Resource Name), which can be found in the "Summary" tab of the user browser.
-This will be of the form: `arn:aws:iam::XXXXXXXXXXXXXX:user/the-username-goes-here`
+5. Note the account's ARN (Amazon Resource Name), which can be found in the "Summary" tab of the account browser.
+This will be of the form: `arn:aws:iam::XXXXXXXXXXXXXX:account/the-username-goes-here`
-6. Note the user's access key, which can be found in the "Security Credentials" tab of the user browser.
+6. Note the account's access key, which can be found in the "Security Credentials" tab of the account browser.
 7. Go to the S3 Management Console.
 8. Create a new bucket.
 For a non-publicly-accessible bucket (like Bootstrap uses), it's recommended that the bucket name be random to increase security.
 On most *nix machines, you can easily generate a random UUID to use as the bucket name using Python: